 The Bluewater Cruising weekend is the 16th-17th June 2018, hosted here at Berthon, 2018 will be its 4th year.
 A busy weekend of seminars, practical demonstrations, guest speakers, and a broad selection of Bluewater yachts to view.
 Also the chance to talk to the experts who will be able to share their knowledge about everything from water makers to insurance, to refit to delivery; and not forgetting the writer and his colleagues.
 See you there… Apply Here.

-A word from Sophie Higgs, who works with Alan in the Sailing Yacht division.
+A word from Sophie Kemp, who works with Alan in the Sailing Yacht division.

 My second year at Berthon has sailed by with more yachts sold, contact with a raft of new clients, and more adventures as more travel beckoned me hither and thither to see yachts and clients alike; I have sold yachts from as far away as the Caribbean and as near as the Isle of Wight!